initlove/ospaf-go/data-prepare/find-avaiable-users-by-compose/README.md

+##Find Avaiable User by Composition
+Find the avaiable user by the full char composition.
+Two parameters: level(how many chars), charSet(the char set).

 ##How to use
 - Add your own [accounts.json](#accounts.json)
 - Modify the .go file (change 'level' and 'charSet' if you like)